 If you’re considering a balance transfer…

 If you have a high-interest balance you’d like to transfer, look for cards that offer a low APR for a period of at least 12 months.
-At least one card, the Chase Slate® Card, also waives the balance transfer fee (usually 3%) for the first 60 days of card ownership.
+At least one card, the Chase Slate® (currently unavailable), also waives the balance transfer fee (usually 3%) for the first 60 days of card ownership.
+After that, the fee for future transactions is 5% of the amount transferred with a minimum of $5.

 If you don’t want to pay an annual fee…